 We live in a world that is constantly trying to tell us who we should be and what we should be doing.
 From society to our parents, they all try to change us or mold us into something we are not.
-To be acceptable, many people conform to these expectations and forget their individuality and uniqueness.
+To fit in and be acceptable, many people conform to these expectations and forget their individuality and uniqueness.

 If you fall into this trap, some of your biggest regrets in life will be that you did not have the courage to be your true self, that you spent too much time worrying about what others thought of you, and changed yourself to please others.

 It would be easier if you just accepted yourself the way you are and focused on what you feel and think about yourself, to avoid having this as one of your biggest regrets later in life.

 The people you surround yourself with can shape your future.
 So, if you spend more time with the wrong crowd you will likely become just like them and do what they do.
 One of the biggest regrets of the dying and elderly is having spent their younger years with the wrong people.

 For example, those who encourage you to make bad decisions such as abusing drugs, overindulging in alcohol, and being involved in immoral or unethical behaviors such as crime.
 They fill your life with negativity and make you feel bad about yourself if you don’t do things their way.